SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   - How many clusters contain only one sequence?
   - Observe the cumulative sequence proportion by cluster size
   - Observe cluster sharing between samples through hierarchical clustering tree

+### Remove chimera

+* Remove chimera using biom obtained from swarm - `FROGS Remove chimera`
+  - What proportion of clusters were kept in this step?

+### OTU Filtrering

 * Filters OTUs on several criteria. - `FROGS Filters`
-  - Eliminate OTUs with a low number of sequences (abundance < 10) and keep OTUs present in at least two samples.
+  - Eliminate OTUs with a low number of sequences (abundance at 0.005%) and keep OTUs present in at least two samples.
   - How many OTUs were removed in this step?
   - How many OTUs were removed because of low abundance?
+* Relauch OTU Filtering but using abundance at 0.01%.
+How many OTUs were removed because of low abundance?

+### Stats on clustering (optional)

 * Rerun statistics of clusters after filtering - `FROGS Clusters stat`
   - Look the effect of the cumulative proportion by cluster size.

+#### Taxonomic affiliation

 * Perform taxonomic affiliation of each OTU by BLAST - `FROGS Affiliation OTU`
   - Use the SILVA 132 16S database for taxonomic assignation by BLAST.
+  - Activate RDP assignation.
   - How many OTU were taxonomically assigned to species?
   - Visualize the biom file enriched with taxomonic information.

+ ### Affiliation stat

 * Obtain statistics of affiliation - `FROGS Affiliation stat`
+  - Use rarefaction ranks : Family Genus Species
   - Observe global distribution of taxonomies by sample.
   - Look the rarefaction curve, which is a measure of samples vs diversity.

+### BIOM format standarization

 * Retrieve a (human readable) OTU table in tsv format - `FROGS BIOM to TSV`
   - Download the tsv file for potential subsequent filtering.

 * Retrieve a standardize biom file - `FROGS TSV std BIOM `

 * convert taxonomic assignment table to biom